crossplane/crossplane/docs/reference/composition.md

   claimNames:
     kind: PostgreSQLInstance
     plural: postgresqlinstances
-  # Each type of XR must declare any keys they write to their connection secret.
+  # Each type of XR can declare any keys they write to their connection secret
+  # which will act as a filter during aggregation of the connection secret from
+  # composed resources.
+It's recommended to provide the set of keys here so that
+  # consumers of claims and XRs can see what to expect in the connection secret.
+  # If no key is given, then all keys in the aggregated connection secret will
+  # be written to the connection secret of the XR.
   connectionSecretKeys:
   - hostname
   # Each type of XR may specify a default Composition to be used when none is